-Looking at the cases, we notice that ablative is by far (17.8) the most characteristic feature of Pliny’s use of nouns, followed by genitive (10.0).
+Looking at the cases, the ablative is by far (17.8) the most characteristic feature of Pliny’s use of nouns, followed by the genitive (10.0).
 Highly meaningful is also the use of singular nouns, and, morphologically speaking, the frequency of nouns of the second declension.

-The important use of ablative case in Pliny has already been noticed.
+The important use of the ablative case in Pliny has already been observed.
 It is even more interesting to look at the absolute frequency of the different cases in the two authors (Figure 3).
-In fact, we notice that Seneca employs more frequently nominative, accusative and vocative case (883 total attestations) than dative, ablative and genitive (540).
-On the contrary Pliny prefers the latter (3274) to first ones (2479).
-This is a quite clear indication, in my opinion, of a completely different way of structuring a sentence.
+Seneca employs more frequently nominative, accusative, and vocative cases (883 total attestations) than dative, ablative, and genitive (540).
+On the contrary, Pliny prefers the latter (3274) to the former (2479).
+This is quite a clear indication, in my opinion, of a completely different way of structuring a sentence.